Thanks for visiting my blog. I have moved to www.funnymamaink.wordpress.com.

 Life Is Never Picture Perfect

 I know life is not the perfect pictures we see in movies, and that it's super messy, and hard, and some days, down right shitty.
 It's not my kids' faults that things don't turn out the way I imagine.
 It's my OWN fault.
 My creative, overly-perfectionist brain has a way of concocting these scenarios that no real family could live up to.
 I have to learn to lower my expectations, and just live in the moment.
 Because when I'm old and grey, sitting in my rocking chair on the front porch, looking back on this picture of my two babies, I won't remember the chaos that took place getting them to that moment.
 All I'll remember when I look at those pictures are those two beautiful kids and how they were, and will always be, the most magical part of my world.
-And I'm very lucky to have them in it.Wednesday 3 December 2014
+And I'm very lucky to have them in it.Wednesday, 3 December 2014

 What I'll Do For A Discount!